kashi618/Atlas-of-Thoughts/Notes/2) Area/Leaving Cert Classics.md

 - However, this was a mistake.
 This was because he opened up his right side, which the cavalry units from Alexander's left side quickly siezed.
 They managed to use the opportunity to get behind Porus, and sandwhich Porus' left cavalry units.
 - This caused many of Porus' elephants to panic, trampling their own soldiers.
 - Although Porus was losing, he refused to give up.
 - When he was defeated, Alexander asked how he wished to be treated.
 Porus replied that he wished to be treated like how a king treats another king.
-Alexander was impressed, and appointed him as the new satrap of Punjab
+Alexander was impressed, and appointed him as the new satrap of Punjab.

 ### Alexander as a Leader and Person
 - During the battle of Issus when Darius was defeated, he was able to escape.
 However, his wife and 2 sisters was not able to.